HL7/cql/input/pages/09-b-cqlreference.md

 The <span class="id">ToDateTime</span> operator converts the value of its argument to a <span class="id">DateTime</span> value.

-For the string overload, the operator expects the string to be formatted using the ISO-8601 datetime representation:
+For the <span class="id">String</span> overload, the operator expects the string to be formatted using the ISO-8601 datetime representation:

 **YYYY-MM-DDThh:mm:ss.fff(Z\|((+\|-)hh:mm))**